itfellover/Kali_Nethunter_2013_Build/README.md

 # Kali_Nethunter_2013_Build
 https://itfellover.com/kali-nethunter-custom-build-nexus-7-2013/

+Prerequisites:
+Make sure you have USB debugging enabled on your device.
+Make sure you have approved the USB debugging RSA fingerprint for your computer before you continue.

 This script allows you to easily deploy Kali Linux Nethunter to the 2013 Nexus 7 (LMY48G) with ease.
 It can be modified for other devices too.

 This script uses the Offensive Security scripts and automates the process: